k33g/deploy-cc/README.md

 # deploy-cc
-Provisionning server for Clever Cloud
+Server provisioning for Clever Cloud

 🚧 ⚠️ use with caution | deployment of this application could be longer than usual